-But as your image is one of the main ways people perceive you-you don’t want to take this casualness to opposite extreme of sweat pants, your husband’s old ratty t-shirts, and flannel pajama bottoms.
+But as your image is one of the main ways people perceive you-you don’t want to take this casualness to the opposite extreme of sweat pants, your husband’s old ratty t-shirts, and flannel pajama bottoms.

 Here’s how I create a functional, yet fashionable routine for myself.

-Jeans are one of those items I’m willing to splurge on; I swear if you buy a good pair they will last forever.
-My current faves are a pair that I purchased from Stitch Fix called JustBlack – they are a dark navy blue wash, (almost black) and they're perfect for dressing up, yet causal enough to be worn daily.
-My other fave pair is my Joe’s Cigarette Jeans – perfect to wear with heels or over some boots.
+Jeans are one of those items I’m willing to splurge on; I swear if you buy a good pair, they will last forever.
+My current faves are a pair that I purchased from Stitch Fix called JustBlack – they are a dark navy blue wash, (almost black) and they're perfect for dressing up, yet casual enough to be worn daily.
+My other fave pair is from Kut from the Kloth – perfect to wear with heels or over some boots.
 I like to get all of my denim in the darkest wash possible, it’s slimming, looks more refined, and they tend to last longer than lighter shades.
-For my trouser jeans, I purchased those in a dark greyish black color – so you can't even tell they are denim.

 I wear these even more than I wear my long jeans, (probably because it’s always hot in Texas and I’m pretty short (5’ 3”) and shorts tend to look silly on me).
-I have many pairs of Capri pants, but the two brands that I always wear are my Citizens of Humanity and my David Kahn Capri Pants.
-I have them in dark blue and white and honestly these are great for all occasions.
-Dress them down with a scoop neck tee and flip flops, or dress them up with some wedges and cute breezy top.
+I have many pairs of Capri pants, but the brands that I always wear are Citizens of Humanity, David Kahn, cabi, Loft, and again Kut from the Kloth.
+I have them in the dark blue and white, and honestly these are great for all occasions.
+Dress them down with a scoop neck tee and sandals, or dress them up with some wedges and cute tunic.

-Here in Texas you learn to layer your clothes very early on; even though it’s 100 degrees outside it's 68 degrees inside with the air conditioning on.
-Not only is layering functional, it’s flattering and easily extends your wardrobe.
-I have cardigans in almost every color imaginable, pink, beige, white, brown, black … and I love to layer them with embellished tank tops, scoop neck tees, and three-quarter sleeve tops.
+Here in Texas, you learn to layer your clothes very early on; even though it’s 100 degrees outside it's 68 degrees inside with the air conditioning on.
+Not only is layering functional, but it’s also flattering and easily extends your wardrobe.
+I have cardigans and jackets/casual blazers in almost every color imaginable, pink, beige, white, navy, gray, and black … and I love to layer them with tank tops, camis, and blouses.

-I like to stock up on shirts from CAbi, Ann Taylor, Banana Republic, Gap and Nordstrom – I also like to check out the discount store like Marshalls, TJ Maxx, and Ross Dress for Less.
-What I look for in my shirts is basic colors and fabrics that don’t require dry cleaning.
+I like to stock up on tops from cabi, Loft, Banana Republic, Stitch Fix, Dillards, and Nordstrom – I also like to check out the discount store like Marshalls, TJ Maxx, and Ross Dress for Less.
+What I look for in my shirts are basic colors and fabrics that don’t require dry cleaning.
 I don’t want to have to spend extra time hand washing, ironing, or bringing clothes to the dry cleaner.

 Athleisure is all the rage right now – sleek athletic wear that can be worn anywhere.
 Since I try to work out five days a week, this is my typically daily outfit.
 Yoga pants, a tank, and either a sweatshirt or wrap.
 Ultra comfortable, yet put together enough to go to the grocery store or meet a good friend for coffee.
-I have numerous yoga sets from Old Navy and Target, but you can also splurge on fancier digs from Lulu Lemon, Athleta, or the direct sales company Peach.
+I have numerous pieces from Old Navy, Target, and Nike, but you can also splurge on fancier digs from Lulu Lemon, Athleta, or the direct sales company Peach.